marc1981/project-5--map/README.md

 This Map Displays all of the reported Officer-Involved Shootings in the State of Texas for the months of September and October of 2015.
-The data was pulled from the individual incident reports found on the State Attorney General's website: https://www.texasattorneygeneral.gov/cj/peace-officer-involved-shooting-report
+The data was pulled from the individual incident reports found on the [State Attorney General's website.](https://www.texasattorneygeneral.gov/cj/peace-officer-involved-shooting-report)

-To view the map go to: http://marc1981.github.io/project-5--map
+*To view the map go to: http://marc1981.github.io/project-5--map

-Listed for each incident is:
+##Listed for each incident is:
 1.) the incident's location
 2.) the date of the incident
 3.) the race/ethnicity of the individual shot